Hanserd Knollys: Life

-He was born at Cawkwell, Lincolnshire, about 1599.
-He was educated privately under a tutor, was for a short time at Great Grimsby grammar school, and afterwards matriculated at St Catharine's College, Cambridge in 1627 or 1629.
-Leaving the university, he became master of the grammar school at Gainsborough, Lincolnshire.
-In 1620 he was ordained (29 June, deacon; 30 June, priest), and he was presented to the vicarage of Humberston, Lincolnshire, by John Williams, at that time bishop of Lincoln.
-He preached also every Sunday in the neighbouring churches of Holton-le-Clay and Scartho, but in two or three years resigned his living owing to scruples about ceremonies and admission to the communion, continuing, however, to preach.
-By 1636 he had become a separatist, and renounced his orders.
-He removed to London with his wife and family, and shortly afterwards fled to New England to escape the high commission court.
-A warrant from that court reached him at Boston, but after a brief imprisonment he was allowed to remain unmolested.
-He preached at Dover, New Hampshire.
-Cotton Mather enumerated him among 'godly anabaptists;' quite when he adopted doctrine and practice to justify the comment is not clear.
+Hanserd Knollys was born at Cawkwell, Lincolnshire, in 1598.
+He was educated privately under a tutor, and later was for a short time educated at Great Grimsby grammar school.
+Knollys afterwards was matriculated at St Catharine's College, Cambridge, in 1627 or 1629.
+Leaving the university, Knollys became schoolmaster of the Queen Elizabeth's High School at Gainsborough, Lincolnshire.
+In 1620, he was ordained in the Church of England as deacon on 29 June.
+On the next day, 30 June, Knollys was ordained priest by John Williams, Bishop of Lincoln, and was presented by Williams to the vicarage of Humberston, Lincolnshire.
+In addition to being a vicar, Knollys preached every Sunday in the neighbouring parish churches of Holton-le-Clay and Scartho.
+Two or three years later, he resigned his living owing to scruples about ceremonies and admission to the Eucharist, but continued his preaching office.